Blue spruce: Taxonomy

 Picea pungens was given its first valid scientific description by George Engelmann in 1879.
 He had previously named it Abies menziesii in 1862 and later as Picea menziesii in 1863, but both those names had already been used making them illegitimate names.
-It is classified in the genus Picea as part of the family Pinaceae.
-It has no accepted varieties, but has several in its heterotypic synonyms.
+The specimens of the tree used to describe it were collected by Charles Christopher Parry on Pikes Peak, also in 1862.